-Using unstratified data, Kodera (1993) (denoted K93) computed a running correlation between the equatorial zonal wind at 45 hPa and 30 hPa North polar temperature from Freie Universitat Berlin (FUB) for the period 1956-1991.
-The resulting correlation coefficient is positive during solar max and negative during solar min, suggesting that the solar cycle result uncovered by LvL88 may be real despite the possibility of aliasing.
-Salby and Callaghan (2004) provided a Monte Carlo test of a similar running time-mean correlation with the solar flux and found it to be statistically significant.
-There is still no explanation of the puzzling positive correlation with the QBO during the solar max, which was deemed "inconsistent" with Holton-Tan (Salby and Callaghan 2004).
+Using unstratified data, Kodera (1993, hereafter K93) computed a running correlation between the equatorial zonal wind at 45 hPa and the 30-hPa North Polar temperature from Freie Universitat Berlin (FUB) for the period 1956-91.
+The resulting correlation coefficient is positive during the solar maximum and negative during the solar minimum, suggesting that the solar cycle result uncovered by LvL88 may be real despite the possibility of aliasing.
+Salby and Callaghan (2004) provided a Monte Carlo test of a similar running timemean correlation with the solar flux and found it to be statistically significant.
+There is still no explanation of the puzzling positive correlation with the QBO during the solar maximum, which was deemed "inconsistent" with Holton-Tan (Salby and Callaghan 2004).
 We have reexamined this result by repeating K93's calculation for the longer time period of 1954-2001, the full extent of the FUB stratospheric temperature used therein.
-Figure 3a shows that the K93 result holds for three solar cycles but fails during the solar minimum of the late 1990's.
-Furthermore, when a different level, 30 hPa, of the equatorial wind is used in place of the 45 hPa wind used in K93 as an index for the phase of the QBO, there is no reversal during the solar maxima circa 1970; see Figure 3b.
+Figure 3a shows that the K93 result holds for three solar cycles but fails during the solar minimum of the late 1990s.
+Furthermore, when a different level, 30 hPa, of the equatorial wind is used in place of the 45-hPa wind used in K93 as an index for the phase of the QBO, there is no reversal during the solar maxima circa 1970 (see Fig. 3b).
 A possible explanation may have already been provided by the work of Salby and Callaghan (2004): During each of the solar maxima prior to 2000, the phase of the equatorial QBO changed during the winter season.
 This implies that the choice of vertical level defining the QBO phase becomes critical.
-Salby and Callaghan (2004) further state that during these SC-max years, the wintertime-mean equatorial QBO, integrated upward over 30-10 hPa, actually reverses.
-K93 used a lower level equatorial wind, 45 hPa, to correlate with the 30 hPa North Pole temperature.
-When viewed this way, the so-called reversal of the Holton-Tan mechanism during SC-max does not appear so mysterious anymore; it may just be a matter of deciding, from a dynamical perspective, which level of the equatorial wind the planetary waves "see".
+Salby and Callaghan (2004) further state that during these SCmax years, the wintertime-mean equatorial QBO, integrated upward over 30-10 hPa, actually reverses.
+K93 used a lower-level equatorial wind, 45 hPa, to correlate with the 30-hPa North Pole temperature.
+When viewed this way, the so-called reversal of the Holton-Tan mechanism during the SC-max does not appear so mysterious anymore; it may just be a matter of deciding, from a dynamical perspective, which level of the equatorial wind the planetary waves "see."
 There is, as yet, no consensus on the location of this level.
-Using ERA-40 data, which extends to 0.1 hPa, Pascoe et al. (2005) discovered a threefold structure in height for the QBO wind at the equator, complicating the determination of the phase of the QBO even further.
+Using the 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40) data, which extends to 0.1 hPa, Pascoe et al. (2005) discovered a threefold structure in height for the QBO wind at the equator, complicating the determination of the phase of the QBO even further.

-Stratifying the period 1955-1999 according to whether the solar flux is above or below the mean for the period, Gray et al. (2001) found that the January-February mean North polar temperature in the lower stratosphere is correlated with the phase of equatorial QBO with a correlation coefficient of -0.7 when only solar min years are considered.
-When only solar max years were used, the correlation is a much weaker 0.1.
-The fact that the coefficient here is positive, implying a reversed Holton-Tan QBO effect, is probably immaterial because the correlation is not statistically significant for the solar max years.
-It is perhaps more appropriate to say, as suggested by Gray et al. (2004), that the Holton-Tan effect has been "disrupted" by the solar max, rather than to suggest that the Holton-Tan effect is "reversed".
+Stratifying the period 1955-99 according to whether the solar flux is above or below the mean for the period, Gray et al. (2001) found that the January-February mean North Polar temperature in the lower stratosphere is correlated with the phase of equatorial QBO with a correlation coefficient of -0.7 when only solar minimum years are considered.
+When only solar maximum years were used, the correlation is a much weaker 0.1.
+The fact that the coefficient here is positive, implying a reversed Holton-Tan QBO effect, is probably immaterial because the correlation is not statistically significant for the solar maximum years.
+It is perhaps more appropriate to say, as suggested by Gray et al. (2004), that the Holton-Tan effect has been "disrupted" by the solar maximum, rather than to suggest that the Holton-Tan effect is "reversed."